MikalaiBezmen/gofPatterns/src/creationalDesignPatterns/README.md

 unwanted complexity to the design.
 Creational design patterns solve this problem by controlling the object creation by different ways.

-There are five creational design patterns that we will discuss in this eBook.
+There are five creational design patterns:
 - Singleton Pattern
 - Factory Pattern
 - Abstract Factory Pattern